retr0gr4d3/forge-neo-anima-freeze/README.md

 <h1 align="center">Forge Neo - Retro's Branch</h1>

 <p align="center"><sup>
 [ You are on Retro's branch.
-Click Neo to switch back to the original. ]<br>[ <a href="https://github.com/retr0gr4d3/forge-neo-anima-freeze/tree/neo#forge-neo-anima-freeze---neo">Neo</a> | Retro ]
+Click Neo to switch back to 2.13's release. ]<br>[ <a href="https://github.com/retr0gr4d3/forge-neo-anima-freeze/tree/neo#forge-neo-anima-freeze---neo">Neo</a> | Retro ]
 <br>

 <p align="center"><img src="html\ui.webp" width=512 alt="UI"></p>

 <p align="center"><sup>
-Personal branch of <b>"Neo"</b>, frozen on commit <a href="https://github.com/Haoming02/sd-webui-forge-classic/commit/7465c0e9c2c2c1a093673ed8be3fc53049dd35a4">7465c0e</a>.<br>
+Personal branch of <b>"Neo"</b>, forked from commit <a href="https://github.com/Haoming02/sd-webui-forge-classic/commit/7465c0e9c2c2c1a093673ed8be3fc53049dd35a4">7465c0e</a>.<br>
 This branch is based on release 2.13 of Haoming02's Forge Neo.
-Dedicated to my own customisations and preset configurations.
+Dedicated to my own customisations and preset configurations.<br>Certain commits from upstream have and will be pulled in.

 <blockquote><i>
 <b>"Neo"</b> mainly serves as an continuation for the `latest` version of Forge, which was built on <a href="https://github.com/gradio-app/gradio">Gradio</a> `4.40.0` before lllyasviel became too busy...
 Additionally, this fork is focused on optimization and usability, with the main goal of being able to run the latest models without any bloatwares.<br>